 This fermented fruit sauce is different from the familiar applesauce because it is raw, never cooked, and imbued with a starter culture which adds enzymes and probiotics.
 Via healthimpactnews.com.

-Culturing goat milk and turning it into butter means super, duper good butter.
+Culturing raw milk and turning it into butter means super, duper good butter.
 Via TraditionalCookingSchool.com.

 Make butter less often.
 Big batches equal less work.
 Via nourishingdays.com.